Special Session

 • Robot learning and adaptation through human interaction

-Special Session Ⅲ: Autonomous Navigation
+Special Session Ⅲ: Environment Perception and Autonomous Navigation

 Session Chair: Professor Zheng Fang——Northeastern University, China

-Keywords: Localization, Mapping, SLAM, Path Planning
+Keywords: Environment Perception, Localization, Mapping, SLAM, Path Planning

 Special Session Information: